minio/operator/examples/kustomization/operator-external-idp-oid/README.md

 - `CONSOLE_IDP_CLIENT_ID` (client id)
 - `CONSOLE_IDP_SECRET` (client secret)

+### Access Management

+All users in the OIDC realm have access to the Operator Console upon successful authentication.

+To restrict access, create a new OIDC realm and use the client ID/Secret for that realm when configuring OIDC.

 ### Scopes:

 In OAuth2, scopes defines the specific actions that an application (client) is allowed to perform.
 If the `Client` has assigned scopes to the OpenID server to allow login in Operator Console, such scopes need to be set to Operator Console in the `CONSOLE_IDP_SCOPES` environment variable.
 This value should be a comma delimited string.
 If no value is provided, the default is `openid,profile,email`.